-The LTC3727 dual high efficiency DC/DC controller brings the considerable benefits of 2-phase operation to portable applications.
+The LTC1628 and the LTC3728 dual high efficiency DC/DC controllers bring the considerable benefits of 2-phase operation to portable applications for the first time.
 Notebook computers, PDAs, handheld terminals and automotive electronics will all benefit from the lower input filtering requirement, reduced electromagnetic interference (EMI) and increased efficiency associated with 2-phase operation.

 Why the need for 2-phase operation?
-Until recently, constant-frequency dual switching regulators operated both channels in phase (i.e., single-phase operation).
+Up until the 2-phase family, constant-frequency dual switching regulators operated both channels in phase (i.e., single-phase operation).
 This means that both switches turned on at the same time, causing current pulses of up to twice the amplitude of those for one regulator to be drawn from the input capacitor and battery.
 These large amplitude current pulses increased the total RMS current flowing from the input capacitor, requiring the use of more expensive input capacitors and increasing both EMI and losses in the input capacitor and battery.

-With 2-phase operation, the two channels of the dualswitching regulator are operated 180 degrees out of phase.
+With 2-phase operation, the two channels of the dual-switching regulator are operated 180 degrees out of phase.
 This effectively interleaves the current pulses drawn by the switches, greatly reducing the overlap time where they add together.
 The result is a significant reduction in total RMS input current, which in turn allows less expensive input capacitors to be used, reduces shielding requirements for EMI and improves real world operating efficiency.